Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 hey buddy take off your shoe

-dumps out the Pez de Spencer
+dumps out the pez dispenser

 you know

-he got wrapped up with two trafficking
+he got wrapped up

-charges you know what I'm saying now he's
+you know what I'm saying

-running around telling everybody how I told on him
+telling everybody how I told on him

-and I ratted him out and this that and the other thing
+and this that and the other thing

-so now his brother
+so now his brother wants to fight me

-wants to fight me he wants to fight me
+he wants to fight me

-but they'll never meet me anywhere I told him
+but they'll never meet me anywhere

-whatever you want to do you know where I live
+you know where I live

-you know I get my
+you know I get my discovery

-This is to this day.
+this is to this day

 No, not anymore.

-Now I showed his brother the statement.
+Now I showed his brother

-The statement that he wrote because I got my discovery.
+The statement that he wrote

-This was before I went back to prison the second time.
+This was before I went back to prison

-I'm down.
+I'm down

-I'll fight both y'all at the same time.
+I'll fight both y'all at the same time

-But look, he told on me.
+But look he told on me

-And then I told on him.
+And then I told on him

-It's an eye for an eye, bitch.
+It's an eye for an eye bitch

-So obviously his brother was cool with me after that.
+So obviously his brother was cool with me after that

 So, back to that.